jaherhum/picofly-autoflasher/README.md

 - Downloads the latest PicoFly firmware.
 - Flashes firmware with minimal user interaction.
 - Fast and user-friendly, ideal for quick setups.
-- ✅ Precompiled `.exe` available — no need for Python or setup.
+- ✅ Precompiled `.exe` available for Windows — no need for Python or setup.

 ---